Sudden death in young people: Heart problems often blamed

 Sudden death in young people is rare, but those at risk can take precautions.
 Find out more about the risk factors, causes and treatments.By Mayo Clinic Staff

-Sudden death in people under age 35, often due to hidden heart defects or overlooked heart abnormalities, is rare.
-When these sudden deaths do occur, it's often during physical activity, such as participating in a sporting event.
+Sudden death in people younger than 35, often due to undiscovered heart defects or overlooked heart abnormalities, is rare.
+When these sudden deaths occur, it's often during physical activity, such as playing a sport, and more often occurs in males than in females.

-Millions of elementary, high school and college athletes compete every year without incident.
-Fortunately, if you or your child is at risk of sudden death, there are screening tests for heart defects and precautions you can take.
+Millions of elementary, high school and college athletes compete yearly without incident.
+If you or your child is at risk of sudden death, talk to your doctor about precautions you can take.

 How common is sudden cardiac death in young people?